scarimp/ibis/README.rst

 for rendering code snippets in web pages.
 The ``media`` directory contains a few images used on the rosslaird.com_ site.

+The ``js`` directory contains several Javascripts that can be used to render proper typography and design (as well as innovative typography and design) on web pages, as follows:

+- html5shiv_, to enable HTML5 elements (such as ``article`` and ``section``) in older browsers.

+- hyphenator_, to enable proper typographical hyphenation in web pages.

+- Noisy_, to replace the background image of a web page (or any element) with code (easier, smaller, faster).

+- Lettering.js_, to enable radical web typography.

 The ``templates`` directory contains files used with Mezzanine.
 If you are building a site with Mezzanine, you can adapt these files to your own needs.
 If not, you can ignore these files.
 They won't be of any use outside the